Robinlovelace/robinlovelace.website/_posts/2015-10-22-R-for-civil-engineering.md

  - presentations
 ---

-Open source software has caused a quiet revolution in computing since the release of the creation of the GPL license by Richard Stallman back in [1989](https://en.wikipedia.org/wiki/GNU_General_Public_License).
+Open source software has caused a quiet revolution in computing since the creation of the GPL license by Richard Stallman back in [1989](https://en.wikipedia.org/wiki/GNU_General_Public_License).
 Yet it has been slow to gain ascendency in many areas, including Civil Engineering.
 This short post discusses this